Henry VII of England: Later years and death

 In 1502, Henry VII's life took a difficult and personal turn in which many people he was close to died in quick succession.
 His first son and heir apparent, Arthur, Prince of Wales, died suddenly at Ludlow Castle, very likely from a viral respiratory illness known at the time as the "English sweating sickness".
 This made Henry VII's second son, Henry, Duke of York, heir apparent to the throne.
-The King, normally a reserved man who rarely showed much emotion in public unless angry, surprised his courtiers by his intense grief and sobbing at his son's death, while his concern for the Queen is evidence that the marriage was a happy one, as is his reaction to Queen Elizabeth's death the following year, when he shut himself away for several days, refusing to speak to anyone.
-Henry VII was shattered by the loss of Elizabeth, and her death impacted him severely.
+The King, normally a reserved man who rarely showed much emotion in public unless angry, surprised his courtiers with his intense grief and sobbing at his son's death.
+His concern for the Queen is evidence that the marriage was a happy one, as is his reaction to Queen Elizabeth's death the following year, when he shut himself away for several days, refusing to speak to anyone.
+Henry VII was shattered by the loss of Elizabeth, and her death affected him severely.